anandu06dev/ng4StarterKit/README.md

 - Stateful UI services coordinate UX logic and state that doesn't change the domain state
 - Stateful application services carry out business use cases and are procedural
-- Stateless domain services carry out use cases at a higher level of granularity than entities and value objects
+- Stateless domain services carry out business use cases at a higher level than entities or value objects
-- Infrastructure services help to separate technical and business concepts and provide cross-cutting concerns <br/>
+- Infrastructure services help to separate technical and business concepts  <br/>

 *» Validation layers*<br/>